Sberm/Transgender.rs/README.md

 Now supports `>> regular expression <<`

-`Trangender.rs` performs a search whenever a key is pressed
+`Trangender.rs` performs a search whenever a key is pressed in search mode

-Due to the use of the `regex` crate, the executable can be a bit bloated ( ~474KB).
-If you don't want regular expression feature, simply switch to the vanilla version by checking out to the vanilla branch and building `Transgender.rs`.
+Due to the use of the `regex-lite` crate, the executable can be a bit bloated ( ~504KB).
+If you don't need the regular expression feature, simply switch to the vanilla version by checking out to the vanilla branch and building `Transgender.rs` from there.

 ```bash
 git checkout vanilla